JoaoVitorPamplona/FairML.jl/README.md

 end
 ```

-The complete documentation can be found in the paper [FairML: A Julia package for Fair Machine Learning](https://arxiv.org/pdf/2405.06433)
+The complete package documentation can be found in the paper [FairML: A Julia package for Fair Machine Learning](https://arxiv.org/pdf/2405.06433)